citrix/workspace-linux-oem-guide/docs/customize.md

 ### Plug-ins for non-X11 environments

-The Platform Optimization SDK includes a separate version of the Receiver engine called wfica\_for\_plugins.
+The Platform Optimization SDK includes a separate version of the Workspace app engine called wfica\_for\_plugins.
 This is not linked with any X11 libraries.
 The program requires a version of KVMEPlugin.so that provides video output, mouse and keyboard input, and timer and event detection services.
 The following features of the X11 version are not yet available in the separate version: clipboard, seamless windows, multimedia and Flash support.

 Two example plug-in implementations are included: